 For those looking for a little background info on the Japanese Stab Binding Technique:

-The method of stab binding a paper together has been around since the conception of the book some 2000 years back and was primarily used by the Chinese, Japanese and other Asian countries.
+The method of stab binding a paper together has been around since the conception of the book some 2000 years back and was primarily used in China, Japan and other Asian countries.
 Even today it remains the binding of choice of many Asian countries due to its simplicity, effectiveness and cost.
 There is also the added benefit of being able to bind the book with ease after the content has been written; this is due to the fact that single sheets are used for the binding and no folding of the paper is required.
 This is an important factor to consider when choosing an appropriate binding method.
 In the modern world, Japanese stab binding is perfect for group projects where people submit their own work.

 No glues are used in the process of making a stab bound book and whilst the traditional method speaks only of using soft materials for the front and back covers the stab bound process does lend itself well to modifications and variations.
 It is possible to use hard covers with the integration of a flexible cloth hinge near where the book is bound.
 Good results can be had using this technique but it is a little more complex and perhaps not overly suitable for the beginner.